Fast FullSubNet: Accelerate Full-band and Sub-band Fusion Model for Single-channel Speech Enhancement: Experimental Setup

 The sampling rate of audio signals is 16000 Hz.
 STFT uses a 32 ms (512 samples) Hanning window and a 16 ms hop size.
 The number of mel-frequency bins is set to \textbf{64}.
 For training, we adopt the Adam optimizer with a learning rate of 0.001.
 For a fair comparison, same as the parameters mentioned in~\cite{li_online_2020,hao_fullsubnet_2021}, we set output delay $\tau$ to two frames so that the model exploits $16 \times 2 = 32$ ms future information.
 The sequence length for training is set to the $T=192$ frames (about 3 s).
 According to preliminary experiments, the number of neighbor frequencies $N$ in Equation~(\ref{eq:neighbor}) is set to 5.
 The three models all consist of two stacked unidirectional LSTM layers and a linear layer.
 The two full-band models and one sub-band model, have 384/257, 512/512, and 384/384 hidden units for their own two LSTM layers, respectively.
+This paper uses the Mean Squared Error (MSE) as a loss function.